 The daughter was crying — a soft sob.
 The son, who was probably a year or two younger, sat quietly.
 The mom was clearly upset.
 The gist of what the mom was saying to her daughter was that this was her daughter’s responsibility.

-This went on for quite awhile and honestly, I missed a lot of the exchange as I was trying to distract my son.
+This went on for quite a while and honestly, I missed a lot of the exchange as I was trying to distract my son.
+But then, our pizza came we were all suddenly quiet when I heard the next part as clear as day:

-Then, our pizza came and our table was suddenly quiet as we started to eat.
-At exactly that moment, as clear as a bell I heard the mom say in an upset voice, “Why are you so upset?” and the daughter said, “Because of you.”
+The mom said in an upset voice, “Why are you so upset?” and the daughter said, “Because of you.”

 Oh, my heart went out to both of them in that moment.
 As a parent, hearing that is like getting the air knocked out of you.

 And for the daughter — yes she messed up.
-But it affected her.
-She was already upset and now her mom is really upset with her — in her mind — making it so much worse.
+But it’s her life and she was already upset and now her mom is upset with her too.
+In her mind, that was making it so much worse.

 After that, the exchange seemed to get worse.
-Both were emotional, both were upset.
+Both mom and daughter were emotional, both were upset.
 They weren’t seeing eye to eye, they were disconnected.

-But then, the mom said something that turned the whole thing around:
+But then, the mom said something that turned the whole interaction around.
+She said:

 “I’m sorry this happened and I’m sorry your upset, I am really, really frustrated too.
 I wanted your friend to come and I feel bad now it isn’t going to work out.”

-That was the moment— the moment when the whole tone of the interaction changed.
+That was the moment when the whole tone of the interaction changed.
 That was the turning point.